navamgupta2251-hash/Ecommerce-Sales-Analysis/README.md

 ---

 ## 📌 Overview
-This project analyzes e-commerce sales data to identify drivers of performance and pinpoint inefficiencies.
-The goal is to move beyond reporting and support better business decisions.
+The aim is to move beyond reporting and support better business decisions by identifying actionable insights and operational gaps.

 ---